Ansh0305/AI-EmailGenerator/README.md

 Package Manager: npm / yarn

-LLM Integration: [Specify Library/SDK, e.g., @google/genai, openai, axios for API calls]
+LLM Integration: OpenAI

-Styling: [e.g., CSS Modules, Tailwind CSS, Styled Components]
+Styling: Tailwind CSS

 ### 🤝 Contributing
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.